2FA is the standard solution to the password problem

 Option 3: 2FA plugin for Jira or Confluence Server

-Another option is to add a plugin to your Atlassian stack that provides 2FA to a single Atlassian application, like a 2FA plugin for Jira Server, or a 2FA plugin for Confluence Server.
+Another option is to add a plugin to your Atlassian stack that provides 2FA to a single Atlassian application, like a plugin for Jira or Confluence, either Server or Data Center.
 There are many options available in the Marketplace.

 The most successful and better rated are: